 If, however, the expense does not fall under one of the above categories or is greater than $500, a second person (another chapter leader or board member if possible) must sign off on the purchase.
 While travel for speakers is a common expense and may fall under $500, a second signer is still required.
 Similarly, a donation of money out of the chapter’s account back to the Foundation, requires a second signer.

-Exceptions to the guidelines can be brought to the Global Chapter Committee for approval and tracking.
+Exceptions to the guidelines can be brought to the Executive Director for approval and tracking.

 Additional Expense Policies